top subaru engine problems

 Common Used Subaru Engine Problems You Should Know About

-Subarus are known for being highly dependable vehicles that are very likely to still be on the road after 20-plus years of use.
+Subaru is known for its highly dependable vehicles, which are very likely to still be on the road after 20-plus years of use.
+Many Subaru models, such as the Subaru Forester, Subaru Outback, Subaru WRX, and more, have become iconic as a result.
 However, just like with any other used vehicle, the odds are that you will eventually run into different engine problems that can take your used Subaru out of commission.
+Subaru owners need to be particularly in tune with their vehicles to recognize the common issues as they arise.

 Subaru uses a unique engine type that isn’t found in many other vehicles.
 While this type of powertrain is one of the keys to Subaru vehicles’ longevity, it also presents some unique problems.
 By understanding what they are, you can be prepared for any extensive repairs that might need to happen.